AmineDjeghri/awesome-os-setup/docs/windows_workflow/README.md

       add brave to 'mail' & 'agenda.'
 Go to brave://settings/handlers and add gmail and agenda.
 Open now the gmail website and accept brave as the default app.

-### 2.3.
-Meetings and Video Conferences

-- Zoom, Microsoft Teams, Google Meet, Discord.
-Use the browser or the webview version for better performance and less memory usage.

-### 2.4.
-Media, Music, and Entertainment:

-- **Video player** :VideoLAN VLC
-- **Music player**: Spotify, Apple Music
-- **Streaming Services**:
-    - Netflix, Prime Video, MyCanal ...ect.
-      Browser is better in terms of stability, lists, content and vpn use.
-      On the other hand, Netflix from the store app and Netflix on Edge browser can handle 7.1 and 4k streaming.
-    - Stremio with Debrid (to replace Netflix, Prime Video, Disney+, Spotify, Apple Music).
-      Check my personal settings [here](../apps_configuration_and_shorcuts.md##113-streamio-streaming-on-all-platforms))

 ### 2.5.
 Image & Video Editing:

 - **Software recording**: OBS Studio